 What is Bring Your Own Network or BYON?

 BYON stands for Bring Your Own Network.
 For saving on costs and in form of better employee perks, some organizations allow its employees to use their own network at the office place.
 The official networks and VPNs are generally designed in a way that people working in the organization and using those networks, cannot access certain websites that may hinder productivity.
-But in what seems to be a latest trend, startups and similar organizations are providing employees with no network or VPN.
+But in what seems to be the latest trend, startups and similar organizations are providing employees with no network or VPN.
 Instead, they pay up for the network the employee uses for connecting and using the Internet or Intranets.
 Or in some cases, both the local organizational network and employee’s data carrier is present.

 The network of the organization can be used to access the data pertaining to that organization while the data carrier is used for anything on the Internet.
 If there is an intranet involved, the employee can use his own data carrier to log into it.

-A third kind of network can also be envisioned here.
+The third kind of network can also be envisioned here.
 A mobile device can be set up as a hot spot and other mobile devices connecting to the Internet or Intranet using this hotspot.
 As I write the article, I do not really understand the concept of BYON, as for me, it is a serious security issue rather than any kind of employee perks or savings for the organizations.
 It would be much better to let the employee use the organization network to browse what he or she wants instead of allowing them to use their cellular data or Internet dongle to access the Internet.
 At least, that way, the company secrets won’t be let out.

 Security Risks of BYON

 In a world where the Internet has become a hub for information seeking, many techniques exist and are being designed each day to “make” people give out their personal data.
 You know about phishing.
 You also know about social engineering.
-In case of phishing, criminals try to collect your personal data using different baits.
+In the case of phishing, criminals try to collect your personal data using different baits.
 In social engineering, the criminal befriends one or more of your employees and starts “extracting” data pertaining to your organization.
-That is, combined, both the methods – if any of your employees takes the bait – can prove disastrous to your organization.
+That is, combined, both the methods – if any of your employees take the bait – can prove disastrous to your organization.

 Not only that, using cellular data for organizational work may provide another problem.
 There is no guarantee that the connection between your employee’s mobile device and the site he or she is visiting is encrypted.
-Without encryption, criminals can easily check out what data is being transmitted and how to use it for their own benefits.
-Once they land up on the Intranet where someone logged in using their cellular data without encryption, for instance, they may have given out their login credentials to someone snooping on your organization.
+Without encryption, criminals can easily check out what data is being transmitted and how to use it for their own benefit.
+Once they land upon the Intranet where someone logged in using their cellular data without encryption, for instance, they may have given out their login credentials to someone snooping on your organization.
 With that, goes the privacy of your data to the extent the employee could access your database.

 How can it be implemented – Make the Employee responsible